gball-vmware/tanzu-dev-portal/content/blog/exploring-or-building-a-system-with-event-storming/index.md

 Event storming is a method by which a team of people can model a business process.
 This process may be as simple as making a peanut and jelly sandwich or as complex as managing multi-million dollar bank transactions.
 At its foundation, it's all about modeling something, but the degree to which we model it can produce different outcomes.
 Also, the tools that we employ while executing the event storm, can get us a higher fidelity model to help produce those outcomes.
 In this blog we will explore how we can use the event storming to achieve different things, and the tools needed to do that.

 ## Tools of event storming
 Anyone who as been at an event storm knows that, by the end, there is a massive pile of stickies of all the colors of the rainbow.
 Each of these stickies represents something different in the process.
-On their own, they arent all that useful, but when placed on a board, wall, or window in a particular order, you end up with a modeled process that can help you make huge decisions.
+On their own, they aren't all that useful, but when placed on a board, wall, or window in a particular order, you end up with a modeled process that can help you make huge decisions.
 We will cover many of these stickies, we will call them tools, throughout this article.
 Each building on the last to provide a higher fidelity model, and perhaps, driving you to a different outcome.

-**To the sandwich-storm!:**
+In the following sections you will see **To the sandwich-storm!**, where we will give an example of the tool in the context of the making a peanut butter and jelly sandwich event storm.

 ### Events
 Events are the foundational tool of event storming, thus the name.
 No matter the purpose of the event storm, you are at least going to do these.
 By writing events and placing them on the board in timeline order, we can see the things that happen in the system, and the temporal relationship between them.
 Participants of the event storm will spend a considerable amount of time writing these events down and determining where they go in the continuum.
 Here are some additional characteristics of events.